Create on-brand slides directly in Claude with our Brand MCP.Learn More>

 Google Translate

 Google Translate offers a very mature and proven tool to translate text.
 What many users don’t know is that Google Translate can also be used to translate PDF, Word (docx), and even PowerPoint (pptx) files.
-Google Translate does not officially use AI to provide you with a translation, but the results are still very good.
-This makes it a very good tool to translate entire PDF files to a different language.
+Since its big 2024 expansion, Google Translate supports 249 languages and language varieties, powered by neural machine translation and Google’s AI models.
+This makes it a very good free tool to translate entire PDF files to a different language.

 The conversion process

-Once you’ve clicked the “Get Started” button on SmallPDF, you will be directed to the Google Translate interface.
+Open Google Translate and switch to the “Documents” tab.
 Here, you can upload your PDF and choose your target language.
 Translation takes just a few seconds, whereafter you can download the new, translated document.

 Key information: